 Hemoglobin is the specialized protein rich in iron, present in the red blood cells, and helps in transporting respiratory gases.
-The presence of Hemoglobin gives red colour to blood.
-The normal hemoglobin level in body is 14 to 17 gm/dl in males and 10.8 to 16 gm /dl in females.
+The presence of Hemoglobin gives red color to blood.
+The normal hemoglobin level in the body is 14 to 17 gm/dl in males and 10.8 to 16 gm /dl in females.
 The hemoglobin count for newborns is higher than elder ones i.e. 17-24 gm/dl.

 Low hemoglobin count

-The reduced hemoglobin level than normal range is called as low hemoglobin, and low hemoglobin count indicates a low red blood cell count is called as Anemia.
+The reduced hemoglobin level than normal range is called as low hemoglobin, and low hemoglobin count indicates a low red blood cell count is called Anemia.
 The low hemoglobin level indicates nutritional deficiency.
-Weakness and fatigue are the main symptoms of low hemoglobin level.
-Individuals with other systemic diseases have risk of low hemoglobin count.
+Weakness and fatigue are the main symptoms of a low hemoglobin level.
+Individuals with other systemic diseases have a risk of low hemoglobin count.
 Immediate medical care is needed to prevent tissue hypoxia and other complications.

 The causes of low hemoglobin count or anemia

-- Loss of blood during traumatic injury, surgery, bleeding colon cancer etc.
+- Loss of blood during traumatic injury, surgery, bleeding colon cancer, etc.

 - Nutritional deficiency (iron, vitamin B12, folate deficiency),